ClojureBridge/curriculum/outline/setup_osx.md

 If that worked, great!
 Close LightTable.

 Finally, let's make sure the application you downloaded will run properly.
 To test this, you will use Leiningen to run the application on your computer.
-As this is a (very simple) web application, you should be able to use a web browser to see it runnning in all it's humble glory.
+As this is a (very simple) web application, you should be able to use a web browser to see it runnning in all its humble glory.
 Let's start with

 ```
 lein run